 You may have noticed there are no popups, autoplaying videos or other annoying advertisements on this site.
 That’s because I don’t accept advertising.

-However, this is a for-profit website, and you deserve to understand any potential biases that affect my writing of this article.
+However, this is a family-owned, for-profit website.
+You deserve to understand any potential biases that affect my writing of this article.

-If you have any questions or concerns about this article or the Peltor product reviewed here, please leave a message in the comments section below.
+If you have any questions or concerns about this article or the Peltor Sport Tactical 500 reviewed here, please leave a message in the comments section below.